hkgranli/cli-clipboard/readme.md

 3 QFB

 $ cpd get 2
-Copying code for Dragonhunter to clipboard wrote [&DQEuFSo6GzkmDwAAihIAAEgBAAD+AAAAtRIAAAAAAAAAAAAAAAAAAAAAAAA=] to clipboard
+Copying entry for Dragonhunter to clipboard wrote [&DQEuFSo6GzkmDwAAihIAAEgBAAD+AAAAtRIAAAAAAAAAAAAAAAAAAAAAAAA=] to clipboard
 ```